Primary Colors (film): Home video

 Primary Colors was released on VHS and DVD in September 1998.
 It was released on Blu-ray in October 2019.
 Blu-ray.com gave the transfer a negative review, calling it "a digitally processed mess.
 Grain is frozen in place, edge enhancement is obvious, clarity struggles, and details are sloppy and indistinct."
+It will be released on 4K Ultra HD Blu-ray by Shout!
+Factory on July 1, 2025, sourced from a new 4K restoration from the original camera negatives.

 Soundtrack

 The soundtrack album, featuring music by and produced by Ry Cooder, was released in March 1998.